 With die-cast NASCAR models, you’ve got two basic options:

 - Signed box

 - Not autographed

-The non autographed models are made by Lionel racing, often come in a 1:64 scale and are relatively cheap at about $10 for one.
+The non-autographed models are made by Lionel Racing, often come in a 1:64 scale, and are relatively cheap at about $10 for one.
 Although the price varies a bit per model.
-These are a good option if you want to fill a shelf or display case since it won’t completely ruin your bank account.
+These are good options if you want to fill a shelf or display case since they won’t completely ruin your bank account.

 You can get models that are sealed in the packaging and the packaging is signed.
 Other models have unsigned packaging but the model is signed.
 What you prefer is up to you of course.

 - 2016 Chevrolet SS Dale Earnheardt Jr. #88 (Amazon Link)

 - Unsigned. popular model and driver.
 1:64 scale.
 Official NASCAR diecast